 Bipolar Disorder is a mental illness marked by extreme shifts in mood.
 Symptoms include an extremely elevated mood called mania.
 The can also include episodes of depression.
 People with Bipolar Disorder may have trouble managing everyday life tasks at school or work, or maintaining relationships.

 Bipolar Disorder is not a rare brain disorder.
-The average age when people with Bipolar Disorder begin to show symptoms is 25 years old.
-Depression can be caused by Bipolar Disorder, and usually lasts about 2 weeks.
+The average age when people with Bipolar Disorder begin to show symptoms at an early age.
+Depression can be caused by Bipolar Disorder, and usually lasts several weeks.
 Some people with Bipolar Disorder experiences experience episodes of mood swings several times a year, while others may only experience these symptoms on a rare occasion.

 PTSD is a disorder that affects people who have experienced or witnessed one or many traumatic events.
 It is quite typical for people who have experienced trauma to have anxiety, trouble sleeping, fear, and other symptoms for a month following a traumatic event.
 Which is normal.
 If those symptoms persist, a person can most likely be experiencing PTSD.